slifin/breeze/README.md

 ## About

-Signal is a communication based framework that encourages the communication of code intent.
+Signal is a communication based framework that encourages the communication of code intent through documentation.

 ## Send the Message